merdok/homebridge-webos-tv/README.md

 ip address of your tv
 - `mac` [required]
 Mac address of your tv
+- `wolIp` [optional]
+Wake-on-LAN address.
+If homebridge runs on a host with more than one network address/interface/LAN, the WoL address should be set to the broadcast address of the network the TV is on, so that the WoL packet is sent to the proper LAN.
+I.e. if the TV address is 192.168.0.40, the broadcast address should likely to be set to 192.168.0.255. **Default: 255.255.255.255**
 - `keyFile` [optional]
 To prevent the tv from asking for permission when you reboot homebridge, specify a file path to store the permission token.
 If the file doesn't exist it'll be created.
 Don't specify a directory or you'll get an `EISDIR` error.
 - `pollingInterval` [optional]
 The TV state background polling interval in seconds. **Default: 5**
 - `volumeControl` [optional]
-Wheter the volume control service is enabled. **Default: true**
+Wheter the volume control service is enabled. **Default: true** Available values:
-Available values:
   - *true* - slider and switches
   - *"slider"* - just slider
   - *"switch"* - just switches
 - `volumeLimit` [optional]